 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This limits the quantity of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
-It also requires less natural gas to produce the same rate of heat in comparison to other types of furnaces.
+A condensing furnace is a type of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
+This decreases the extent of energy wasted, enhances energy efficiency and lowers carbon-monoxide emissions.
+It also involves less natural gas to produce the same amount of heat compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

 The life span of a condensing furnace is dependent on the brand, model and other factors.
-In most cases, a condensing furnace is likely to last between 10-20 years with proper maintenance and regular service.
-If you don’t schedule routine maintenance, the equipment may struggle to perform as well, ultimately failing earlier than anticipated.
+Usually, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
+If you don’t schedule routine maintenance, the unit may not last as long.

 Why Condensing Furnaces Require a Higher Investment